Boston Massacre in Simple Terms

-The “Boston Massacre” is defined as an event that took place on March 5, 1770, when British troops fired into a mob, killing several colonists, including Crispus Attucks.
+The “Boston Massacre,” in simple terms, was an event that took place on March 5, 1770, when British troops fired into a mob in Boston, killing several colonists, including Crispus Attucks.

-- A teenage boy named Edward Garrick insulted Captain John Goldfinch and then had words with Private Hugh White, which led to White hitting the boy in the head with his musket.
+- It started when a teenage boy named Edward Garrick insulted Captain John Goldfinch and then had words with Private Hugh White, which led to White hitting the boy in the head with his musket.

 - A crowd gathered and started throwing things at the soldiers.